 “Eggs…” Varin’s wretched voice echoed, “and toast.”
 Ava gasped as she searched for the source, but came up empty.
 She took a few more steps into the room, knowing the fat man in the chair was enjoying the show, but she was past that now.
 “Eggs and Toast!” he bellowed again.
 As his words rang out, the origin of Ava’s fears emerged from behind her friend.
 Varin’s devilish eyes sank into his beautiful slave with a look of contempt.

 “You stupid bitch.
 How could you mess up such a simp…” he started to question.

 Suddenly, the tall slave’s eyes widened in horror.
 He gasped for breath but was cut short.
-Ava peered at her friend, then she saw the tip of a dagger protrude from Di’jor’s mouth.
-Blood began to pool in the corner of his lips, spilling over as the dagger pressed forward.
+Ava peered at her friend, then saw the tip of a frosted, metal blade protrude from Di’jor’s mouth.
+Blood pooled in the corner of his lips, spilling over as the weapon pressed forward.
 “Nooo!”
 Ava’s cry rang out.